DevKola/alx-system_engineering-devops/0x00-shell_basics/README.md

 This is my first commit.
-I'm to write the command that print the current working directiory, which is "pwd".
+I'm to write the command that print th current working directiory, which is "pwd".
+This what I've been asked to do and it is what I've done.
+Hopefully it gets checked rightfully this time.